 How to join a fire academy

 After you’ve completed your application to the fire academy, you’ll also undergo an interview process in order to determine whether you’re a good candidate for training.
-You’ll also have to complete written testing, aptitude testing, physical fitness testing, health examinations, background checks and supply character references and job references to as part of the application process for admission.
+You’ll also have to complete written testing, aptitude testing, physical fitness testing, health examinations, background checks, mental health screening and supply character and job references to as part of the application process for admission.

 While completing fire academy training is a rigorous challenge that’s not for everyone, it’s a necessity if you want to enter the rewarding field of firefighting.

 Join the discussion

 The comments below are member-generated and do not necessarily reflect the opinions of FireRescue1.com or its staff.
 If you cannot see comments, try disabling privacy and ad blocking plugins in your browser.
 All comments must comply with our Member Commenting Policy.